benjaminbellamy/podcast-namespace/proposal-docs/social/social.md

      - …
    - `podcastAccountId` (required): The podcast ID on this platform.
    - `podcastAccountUrl` (required): The podcast URL on this platform.
-   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform should be used)
+   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform is prefered, lowest is better)

    Examples:
    - `<podcast:social platform="twitter" podcastAccountId="@PodcastindexOrg" podcastAccountUrl="https://twitter.com/PodcastindexOrg"></podcast:social>`